Getting started

 From the root of your project, run:

 Step 2.
-Teach Impeccable about your project
+Set up Impeccable for your project

 Run:

-/impeccable teach
+/impeccable init

 Then a handful of shorter questions: